AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/login.md

     `adguardvpn-cli login`

-Enter the email address and password associated with your AdGuard account.
-If you don’t have an account yet, you’ll be prompted to create it.
+Enter the email address and password for your AdGuard account.
+If you don’t have an account yet, you’ll be prompted to create one.

 :::note
-You can also create an AdGuard account on our [website](https://auth.adguard.com/login.html) and then log in to AdGuard VPN for Linux using your account credentials.
+You can also create an AdGuard account on our [website](https://auth.adguard.com/login.html) and then log in to AdGuard VPN for Linux using your credentials.
 :::

 To log out of AdGuard VPN, type: